 Semeru, Java’s highest peak, Arjuno, Argopuro, Lawu, and Raung are all world-class mountain hikes.
-Butak and Ijen (Merapi) offer splendid views but are much less well-known than they deserve to be.
+Butak and Ijen (Merapi) also offer splendid views.
 Bromo (Pananjakan) is perhaps the most famous viewpoint in Indonesia, and understandably so.
 Penanggungan is a fascinating, holy mountain easily climbed as a day trip from Surabaya or with one night camping.
-Liman is the highest peak in a large, remote mountain range not yet famous with hikers.
-Baluran is the most easterly mountain in Java, though infrequently climbed.
+Liman is the highest peak in a large, remote mountain range not yetwell-known by hikers.
+Baluran is the most easterly mountain in Java, though infrequently climbed due to access issues.
 Lamongan (Tarub) is a superb double-peak with a spectacular deep crater.
 Kelud is one of the most volatile volcanoes in Indonesia and its summit cliffs are the domain of serious rock climbers only.
 Pulau Bawean (Gunung Besar) is a very friendly island 150km north of Surabaya which offers a decent hike to the island highpoint.

 Download these peaks as a kml file.

 Statistics and Links to East Java’s Ribus

 |Lawu||3,265 m||3,118 m||Sangat Tinggi||Java|